 Small-print menu option to swap the fries for salad or onion rings?
 YES PLEASE.
 To both.
 I ask for half portion of each.
 Total balance, right?

 Onion rings might be my deep-fried kryptonite, which I only discovered when recently pregnant and this craving reigned supreme over all others (except maybe potatoes).
 Piping hot, crunchy, dunked and re-dunked in tangy ketchup… you know, I don’t think the craving went totally away.

 This version from Emeril Lagasse’s new cookbook, Cooking with Power (featuring easy, tasty recipes for your pressure cooker, deep fryer, slow cooker, etc.), is, as the name suggests, incredibly light and crispy.
 The onions are briefly bathed in a tangy-spicy buttermilk mixture then lightly dredged in flour, yielding a golden coating that is flakey rather than heavy, and offers the perfect crunch-to-soft-onion ratio, with lots of flavour.

 I didn’t own a deep fryer – it’s just not something I could justify buying for myself, with the sparse amount of frying I do.
-But I was really psyched when this one arrived on my doorstep a few weeks ago to use test driving Emeril’s cookbook recipes.
+But I was really psyched when the last one arrived on my doorstep a few weeks ago to use test driving Emeril’s cookbook recipes.

 It has some really cool features for someone intimidated by deep frying – digital thermometer, no splatters, stay-cool handle, built-in timer… but my favourite part is how easy it is to clean up.
 It magically knows when the cooking oil is cool enough, and filters it into a container below for storage.
 Then you just leave the oil there ’til next time, and pop all the other parts into the dishwasher for clean-up.
 Absolutely no mess.
 And it tells you when it’s time to change the oil!